TheShadowbyte/chatterbox/README.md

 We welcome contributions from everyone.
 Here's how you can contribute:

--Fork the Project
+- Fork the Project
--Create your Feature Branch (git checkout -b feature/AmazingFeature) -Commit your Changes (git commit -m 'Add some AmazingFeature') -Push to the Branch (git push origin feature/AmazingFeature) -Open a Pull Request
+- Create your Feature Branch (git checkout -b feature/AmazingFeature)
+- Commit your Changes (git commit -m 'Add some AmazingFeature')
+- Push to the Branch (git push origin feature/AmazingFeature)
+- Open a Pull Request

 ## License